rzyns/civitai-data-manager/README.md

 - **Special Model Names**: Fix the broken link when model's name has special characters (like `[FLUX.1 [dev] - LoRa] [Style] 'True Real Photography' [SPECTRUM #0001]`)

 ### Misc.
-- **Clean README.md**: The successive additions have made the README a bit messy.
 - **GitHub**: Update GitHub demo and video preview (the current ones are from version 1.1).
 - **Implement Logging**: Add better logging functionality to improve tracking and debugging.
 - **Add Progress Tracking**: Integrate a progress bar to display the status of file processing.